A Roleplaying FC on Mateus.

 Typical Round Structure:

-This is how a common round will go, should attacks be chosen.
+This is how a common round will go, should attacks be chosen as an action.
+In combat, tied rolls go to the Defender.

 Status Effects--